borrascador/griddage/README.md

    e.g. player1 has deck on bottom and player2 has deck on top, but only bottom deck appears in one player game, as
    well as a corresponding change for four player mode.
+ - Implement automatic, boring scoring (through console text) for one deal for two players.

 ## Wishlist

  - Animate deck shuffling.
- - Implement scoring and restarting game, as well as keeping track of total score.
-First boring scoring, then pretty scoring.
+ - Implement restarting game while keeping track of total score.
+ - Add pretty scoring.
  - Allow for different scoring options.
 Include auto vs manual and also difficulty level of 'muggsy' rule.
  - Add option to change card backs.
- - Add multiple screens using screen manager, such as title screen, options screen, credits screen, game screen, game over screen, and possible a scoring screen.
+ - Add multiple screens using screen manager, such as title screen, options screen, credits screen, game screen, game over screen, and possibly a scoring screen.
  - Perhaps a 'chessmaster' can be added to top of screen in player vs computer mode?
 And avatars for player vs player.
  - Pegboard for keeping score along one side of the screen